 Animal Waste

-– What can I say?
+Reduce over 400 pounds of manure produced by food animals – What can I say?
 Animals poop a lot.
 Millions of tons of waste is produced by livestock each year.
 For example, pig farmers around the country build “lagoons” to hold all of the poop.
 When the lagoons get too full they break open spilling toxic pig waste into rivers, streams and protected land.
 Disgusting!!!

 Global Warming

-Reduce your contribution to global warming – Emissions from animal agriculture contributes to more greenhouses gases than all the cars and trucks on the planet COMBINED
+Reduce your contribution to global warming – Emissions from animal agriculture contributes to more greenhouses gases than all the cars and trucks on the planet COMBINED.

 Topsoil Erosion